 - There is not just one leadership style that fits all situations

-- Agile leadership is not really a radically different style of leadership that is totally separate and mutually-exclusive with other leadership styles; however, it significantly expands our definition of what “leadership” is.
+- Agile leadership is not really a radically different style of leadership.
+It is not totally separate and mutually-exclusive with other leadership styles.
+However, it significantly expands our definition of what “leadership” is.